mrberns1/A7-Streaming-Final/README.md

 6. Once you have finished editing the consumer(s), open 4 RabbitMQ (admin) terminal windows.
 7. Start with the producer, running the file and making sure it is sending data.
 8. Have the other 3 windows be the consumer(s) that will receive the data/messages.
-9. Watch for errors (temperature changes), and stalling.
+9. Watch for errors, (temperature changes), and stalling.
 10. Take screenshots of all 4 terminals open and running.

 *It may be helpful to take screenshots as you finish each section to show in your README file.